 The Company also faces material exposures around compliance with legislative obligations (including transport laws) and the potential that a serious incident or accident could result in death, serious injury and/or environmental harm, as well as major reputational damage and the loss of key customer contracts.

-The Company seeks to mitigate this exposure via policies, procedures and training, as well as a crisis response plan.
+The Company seeks to mitigate this exposure via policies, procedures and training.